-During this period, you should try as much as possible to hold off on sodas because they contain a lot of sugar, hence they contain tons of calories.
+During this period, you should try as much as possible to hold off on sodas because they contain a lot of sugar, hence they contain empty calories.
 It is best to leave out sodas in your overall diet, whether you are fasting or not.
 Diet sodas, which are not necessarily high-calorie, should not be taken during your fast as it may double the appetite.
 Moreover, don’t indulge in alcoholic beverages as they will not only break your fast because of the sugar content but will also make you hungry, thereby leading to the premature end of your fast (4, 10).

 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!